Praveen Kumar (Actor) Age, Death, Wife, Family, Biography & More

 - Owing to his excellence in sports, Praveen was awarded the position of ‘Deputy Commandate’ in the BSF.

-- He is the recipient of the Arjuna Award by the Government of India.
+- He was the recipient of the Arjuna Award by the Government of India.

-- It was Praveen who first took the blow of the famous Bollywood dialogue “Rishte Mein to Hum Tumhare Baap Hote hain, naam hai Shahenshah!” from the film ‘Shahenshah.’
+- It was Praveen to whom Amitabh Bachchan first addressed his dialogue “Rishte Mein to Hum Tumhare Baap Hote hain, naam hai Shahenshah!” in the Bollywood film ‘Shahenshah.’